 Students can meet and discuss their degree plan, transfer plan, academic progress and scholarship opportunities with our embedded academic advisor.

 Students are eligible for early registration of classes before the course schedule opens.
 In coordination with our academic advisor, students can select their courses during the course schedule preview days.

 Transfer / scholarship / financial aid workshops and presentations on topics of interest may be offered throughout the semester to support student success.

-Students who complete the SAC Honors Academy Program with distinction are eligible for automatic acceptance to UTSA Honors College.
-Honors distinction is met upon completion of a minimum of four Honors Academy Program courses and a Capstone course.
-Approved experiential learning activities can substitute for Honors Academy Program course work.
+Students who complete the SAC Honors Academy Program with distinction are eligible for automatic acceptance to UTSA Honors College and Texas State Honors College.
+Honors distinction is met upon completion of a minimum of four Honors Academy Program courses, a Capstone course, an eLumen ePortfolio, and 20 hours of experiential learning hours.
+An approved semester-long experiential learning project can substitute for one Honors Academy Program course or the Capstone course.

 Collaborative partnerships through two or more linked classes are led by faculty to encourage integration of the curriculum across multiple disciplines.
 Faculty partners establish academic and social support networks while exploring a common topic and / or common readings through discipline-specific integrated assignments.